rm511130/Tanzu-Workshop-TKGI/README.md

 docker run -d -p 5001:5001 --name dotnet-core-welcome dotnet-core-welcome
 ```

-- It may take a few seconds, but you should be able to access your `.NET Core Welcome` App by openning a browser to access the following URL.
+- It may take a few seconds, but you should be able to access your `.NET Core Welcome` App by opening a browser to access the following URL.
 Please make sure to edit the `<userID#>` and replace it with the appropriate UserID you claimed at the beginning of the workshop.

 ```
 http://<userID#>.pks4u.com:5001